Save 10% apply GREEN10 at checkout!

 You can't overdo it!

-Women who are pregnant should not use moringa oil, as it can have some effect on uterine contraction.
+DO NOT take moringa oil internally if you are pregnant as it can have some effect on uterine contraction.
 In the first two trimesters, this could potentially stimulate menstruation, and increase the risk of a miscarriage or premature labor.